It’s always a surprise when I talk about Azure Standard and the person I’m talking to asks, “What is Azure Standard?”.

 Why does Aroma Mama approve of Azure Standard?

-David Stelzer, the Founder, and CEO of Azure Standard, personally decides on each product that is sold at Azure Standard.
+David Stelzer, the Founder, and CEO of Azure Standard, personally decide on each product that is sold at Azure Standard.
 He puts each product that he is evaluating through a rigorous review of the product and the product’s company to ensure they line up with Azure Standard’s commitment to value.

 Azure Standard is committed to carrying the highest quality food.
 This is a list of ingredients they refuse to carry as quoted from their website at www.azurestandard.com.